jpwhite4/xdmod-supremm/8.0/supremm-bootstrap.md

 diagram displays detailed statistics on the data stored at various points in the processing workflow.*

+The data flow page shows information for each configured HPC resource separately.
-Check that the statistics reported in each of the blocks are as expected.
+Use the dropdown on the top left to select each resource and check that the statistics reported in each of the blocks are as expected.

 ### PCP archive files